EU #Protect Not Surveil

 Some AI systems pose an unacceptable risk to our fundamental rights, and they will never be fixed either via technical means nor with some procedural safeguards.
 Lawmakers must ban:

-Lawmakers must also ensure that the AI Act regulates any types of AI systems used in migration,
+Lawmakers must also ensure that the AI Act regulates any types of AI systems used in

-behind.
+leave anyone behind.

-All AI systems used in migration should be subject to oversight and accountability measures,
+All AI systems used in migration should be subject to

-including surveillance technology used in the context of border control and for identity checks.
+of border control and for identity checks.

 Article 83 must be amended to ensure AI as part of large-scale EU IT databases falls within the scope of the AI Act and that the necessary safeguards apply for uses of AI in the EU migration context.

 There will never be justice without a system of accountability and transparency.
-The violence, the
+The violence,

-Lawmakers must ensure the EU AI Act empowers people to seek justice, guarantee public transparency,
+Lawmakers must ensure the EU AI Act empowers people to seek

-and prevent harm from the most harmful AI systems when used in migration and border control.
+justice, guarantee public transparency, and prevent harm from the most harmful AI systems when

 We’re urging EU institutions to ban the use of harmful tech used against people on the move and racialised communities and effectively regulate all AI systems used in migration.

-‘EU Trilogues: The AI Act must protect people’s rights’
+Read our Joint Statement entitled "EU Trilogues: The AI Act must protect people’s rights"

 Digital Technology, Policing and Migration - What does it mean for undocumented migrants?